You may also like:

 How to do this fully depends on every individual team.
 There are no certain rules to follow, yet you can always draw inspiration from others.
 Investing in training, nurturing career growth, creating incentives, encouraging teamwork, sharing positive customer feedback for inspiration, or showing empathy might be a good way of acknowledging their importance, thus boosting their motivation and productivity.

-Customer focus example to follow: Zappos
+Customer Focus Example to Follow: Zappos

 Zappos tends to call itself a customer service company that happens to sell shoes, accessories, and clothes - and this should tell you how much they actually focus on the customer.
+Even when you enter their website, the customer service option is right there under the company logo!

 Zappos homepage (customer focus example)